baoshan/docas.io/copywriting/web.md

 ## Introducing Docas

-Docas is **an automatic documentation service** which not only documents your GitHub repo, but **keeps them up-to-date** when new commits are pushed to GitHub.
+Docas is a **documentation service** which not only **documents** your GitHub repo, but also **synchronizes** them on new commits.

 ## How Docas Works

+Source files and documents are different branchs (`master` and `gh-pages` accordingly) of the same repo.
 Every time you push to GitHub, docas automatically synchronizes documents hosted at GitHub pages.
-Source files and documents are different branchs (`master` and `gh-pages` accordingly) of the same repo.

 The always up-to-date document site by default locates at: